-For people whose nightmares are caused by conditions such as sleep apnea or restless leg syndrome, treating the underlying disorder may help alleviate symptoms.
+For people whose nightmares are caused by conditions such as sleep apnea or restless legs syndrome, treating the underlying disorder may help alleviate symptoms.

 If your nightmares aren't illness- or medication-related, don't despair.
 Behavioral changes have proven effective for 70% of adults who suffer from nightmares, including those caused by anxiety, depression, and PTSD.

 Imagery rehearsal treatment is a promising cognitive behavioral therapy for recurrent nightmares and nightmares caused by PTSD.
-The technique helps chronic sufferers change their nightmares by rehearsing how they would like them to transpire while they are awake.
+The technique helps chronic sufferers change their nightmares by rehearsing how they would like them to transpire.
 In some cases, medications may be used in conjunction with therapy to treat PTSD-related nightmares, though their efficacy has not been demonstrated as clearly as that of imagery rehearsal treatment.